ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 # 3. Types of Stages
 ## 3.1 Pre-processing Validations
 ### 3.1.1 Sanity Check
-After the packets received from the Registration Client, the system performs the sanity check as follows:
+After the packet received from the Registration Client, the system performs the sanity check as follows:
 1. **Authentication** - Authenticates the packet whether it is received from the verified source.
 2. **Virus Scan** - Performs a virus scan of that received packet and moves the packet to the DMZ file system.
 Refer below for the process:
    * Sends the byte array of the encrypted packet to the virus scanner.